UBONGFX/.dotfiles/README.md

    ./scripts/bootstrap.sh --soft
    ```

-5. **Set Your Login Shell to Homebrew Zsh:**
+4. **Set Your Login Shell to Homebrew Zsh:**
-   Ensure you’re running the Homebrew‑installed Zsh as your default login shell:
+   Ensure you're running the Homebrew‑installed Zsh as your default login shell:
    - 	Registers the brew‑installed Zsh in /etc/shells if needed.
 	-	Runs chsh to update your login shell.
 	-	Enter your password when prompted to authorize the change.